dimitri-nicolo/calico/threat/anomaly-detection/job-descriptions.md

 The job looks for the pods that have too high latency of the L7 requests.
 All HTTP requests measured here.
 This anomaly could indicate a denial of service attack or other attacks.

+### HTTP connection spike anomaly
+**Job ID**: `http_connection_spike`

+The job looks for the services that get too many HTTP inbound connections.
+This anomaly could indicate a denial of service attack.

+### Domain Generation Algorithms detection
+**Job ID**: `dga`

+The job looks for the domain names that could be created by the Domain Generation Algorithms.
+The [Domain Generation Algorithms (DGA)] are frequently used by the malware.
+Generated domain names (URLs) are used to communicate between the malware code and the malware servers.
+Presence of the DGA could indicate presence of the malware code.

+[Domain Generation Algorithms (DGA)]: https://en.wikipedia.org/wiki/Domain_generation_algorithm